llm-operator/docs/docs/source/install.rst

    kubectl delete pods psql

-If ``psq`` can successfully connect to the RDS instance, create a K8s secret in the ``llmariner`` namespace so that later LLMariner can retrieve the database password from the secret.
+If ``psql`` can successfully connect to the RDS instance, create a K8s secret in the ``llmariner`` namespace so that later LLMariner can retrieve the database password from the secret.

 .. code-block:: console